israpps/PlayStation2-Basic-BootLoader/documentation/features.md

 ## Space usage

 PS2BBL has an aproximated size of 112kb
-Wich means a system update setup that covers all models compatbible with system updates will take aproximately 1mb
+Wich means a system update setup that covers all models compatbible with system updates will take aproximately a little bit less than 1mb

 ## Embedded USB drivers